norakirkizh/conjoint-sosci/README.md

-# Example of a conjoint survey experiment in SoSci Survey platform
+# Example of a conjoint survey experiment on SoSci Survey platform

 This repository consists of all necessary scripts for running a conjoint survey experiment on SoSci Survey, pre-processing, and the analysis in R.